MudroadWhite/Neo-Principia/docs/3_tactics.md

 This chapter discusses the tactics we generally use for proof in deeper details.

-Technically speaking, Principia's logic system is very simple, maybe much more simpler than most of the modern type systems, cf. [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/).
+Technically speaking, Principia's rewrite system is very simple, maybe much more simpler than most of the modern type systems, cf. [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/).
 All it cares about is 1. deducing a theorem either directly or from Modus Ponens and 2. substitute/*rewrite* subparts of a proposition according to some rules.
+Type is being defined and used in the system, but only partially, and untyped terms are still allowed to better express the ideas.

 As a consequence, We don't need fancy tactics to formalize the theorems.
 We want the tactics to 1. follow the proof; 2. if the proof contains a tedious routine, simplify the proof without breaking the proof down.
 Since the following sections are roughly organized by "constructors" for each kind of propositions, within which we further add extra ways to simplify the proofs, it seems to be necessary to state beforehead, what do we concern for simplifications.